Search

 There are two ways to go through this tutorial: The API Gateway or the API Specification page on the Dev Portal.

-For the API Gateway in your environment, navigate to Infor ION API and search for “Infor Document Management”.
+For the API Gateway in your environment, navigate to API Gateway and search for “Infor Document Management”.

 Click on it, then click on the Documentation icon in the IDM/api row.